kivitendo/kivitendo-ansible/README.md

 cd kivitendo-ansible
 ```

-To run the playbook simply enter the IP of your machine into the inventory file.
+To run the playbook simply enter the IP of your machine into the inventory file (see comments for examples).

 Then run the following command:
 ```